Standard Acrylic Desiccator Cabinet Models, Features & Options

 Although acrylic desiccators may attain a highly charged condition, it can be mitigated with the proper precautions.
 Cleanrooms maintain 45/55% relative humidity control, which provides a layer of moisture on exposed surfaces, and in fact, this conductive layer facilitates discharging the static electricity to ground.
 TDI recommends that acrylic desiccators include our grounding feature in order to accelerate these discharges.

-Static Dissipative Acrylic Desiccator cabinet models (SD) provide complete electro-static discharge protection for ESD sensitive cleanroom and assembly component storage.
+Static Dissipative Acrylic Desiccator cabinet models (SD) provide complete electro-static discharge protection for ESD sensitive storage including cleanroom and assembly components.
 The static dissipative acrylic material offers a surface resistivity of 106-108 Ohms/sq. and these desiccators cannot be tribocharged when properly grounded.

 Static dissipative acrylic desiccators offer stainless steel shelves only, coupled with stainless steel shelf racks and plates, which are all common grounded to the desiccator and wire connected to hard ground.
 Grounding is used to provide static control to the desiccator and its contents.
 With this in mind, stainless steel plates are recommended to enhance grounding.
 They also protect from surface abrasion when the floor of each compartment is utilized as a shelf.
 Plates are mounted directly to each compartment floor.